-Indonesia is a beautiful country full of natural and man-made wonders.
-It has ancient temples, beautiful beaches, hundreds of volcanoes, endangered wildlife, and abundant natural resources.
+Indonesia is a beautiful country with ancient temples, beautiful beaches, hundreds of volcanoes, endangered wildlife, and abundant natural resources.
 This book will help you get the most from your trip by guiding you to sites and towns to visit, activities to enjoy, and places to stay.
 It also will help you find the right Indonesian words to use at the right time.

 Indonesia includes some of the largest and most exotic islands in the world, including Bali, Borneo, Java, Komodo, New Guinea, and Sumatra.
 There are more than 17,500 islands in all.
 Indonesia shares two of its largest islands with other countries.
 The Indonesian state of Papua, formerly known as Irian Jaya, occupies the western half of New Guinea—the world’s second largest island.
 Indonesia also controls part of the island of Borneo, which is the third-largest island in the world.
 Indonesia shares the island of Borneo with Brunei and Malaysia.
 Indonesia’s share of Borneo is called Kalimantan.